Netizens laud Delhi govt for ‘smooth execution’ of COVID-19 vaccination drive | Education

 Netizens flooded social media platforms with "Thank You" messages for Delhi Chief Minister Arvind Kejriwal and his government, praising them for ''orderly arrangements'' and ''smooth execution'' of the ongoing third phase of the COVID-19 vaccination drive.

-Many took to the micro-blogging site Twitter to share their experiences of getting vaccinated in the mega drive, which they said was done by ''calm professionals'' in a seamless manner while maintaining all coronavirus protocols.
+Many took to Twitter to share their experiences of getting vaccinated in the mega drive, which they said was done by ''calm professionals'' in a seamless manner while maintaining all coronavirus protocols.

-''@ArvindKejriwal Thank you, Sir, you are really the unique CM I saw, I got vaccinated yesterday, the management was incredible there was proper social distancing and the doctor was very polite towards all vaccine takers..
+''@ArvindKejriwal Thank you Sir, you are really a unique CM I ever seen, I got vaccinated yesterday, the management was incredible there was proper social distancing and the doctor were very polite towards all vaccine takers..
 We are proud to hv CM like you...
 AK70,'' read the tweet of a Twitter handle @VInduriya.

 Neha Poonia wrote, ''First shot White heavy check mark Hats off to the officials at the vaccination centre.
 They were pleasant, professional and calm even as they worked through this unbearable heat.
 They've done a tremendous job ensuring safe distancing + ventilation.
 Well done, @ArvindKejriwal & team.''
 Laxmi Kant Dubey, who heads the vaccination centre RSBV at West Vinod Nagar, said what has impressed most people is that they are not made to wait much and due process is followed in the vaccination drive and paying attention to minutest details.

 ''People are very happy.
 My visitors' register is filled with good remarks.
-We have a medical room and wheelchairs are available on gates for the disabled, and follow all guidelines to a tee.
+We have a medical room and wheel-chairs are available on gates for the disabled, and follow all guidelines to a tee.
 For each site, we have allotted three rooms.
-While the first room is waiting for the area, the second and third are for vaccination and observation,'' Dubey told PTI.
+While the first room is waiting area, the second and third are for vaccination and observation,'' Dubey told PTI.

 The sentiments are echoed by other heads of vaccination centres as well, like Renu and Jayanti Gupta from Government Girls Senior Secondary School (Chhattarpur) and Shaheed Captain Sanjeev Dahiya Sarvodaya Vidyalya Sector 9 Rohini, respectively.